xcryptobro/erc721-operator-filter/README.md

 The logic to determine which operators are blocked is pluggable via the `IOperatorFilter` interface.
-This repository also provides the `BlacklistOperatorFilter` contract, which is a simple implementation of `IOperatorFilter` that allows an owner to block specific contracts by address or by code implementation.
+This repository also provides the `BlockedOperatorFilter` contract, which is a simple implementation of `IOperatorFilter` that allows an owner to block specific contracts by address or by code implementation.